matter-labs/zksync-web-era-docs/docs/dev/ethereum-vs-v2.md

 Since the costs for publishing the calldata on L1 are very volatile, the number of `ergs` needed for changing a storage slot is not constant.
 For each block, the operator defines the following dynamic parameters:

-- `ergs_price` table for the current base price in each token.
+- `ergs_price` — the table for the current base price in each token.
 The value of this parameter is used to determine the costs of VM execution in each token.
-- `ergs_per_storage` — price in `ergs` for changing 1 storage value.
+- `ergs_per_storage` — the price in `ergs` for changing 1 storage value.
-- `ergs_per_pubdata` — price in `ergs` for adding 1 byte of pubdata.
+- `ergs_per_pubdata` — the price in `ergs` for adding 1 byte of pubdata.

 Please note, that the public data is published only for state diffs.
 That means, that if you update the same storage slot 10 times in the same rollup block, only the final update will be published on Ethereum and so you will be charged for public data only once.